peterboda236/koreader-user-patches/README.md

 Falls back to the original format if the Statistics plugin has no speed data yet (e.g. at the very start of a book).

 Requirements: the Statistics plugin must be active and "Show chapter length" must be enabled in the TOC settings.

 ---

+### 📊 Reading Insights - Migrated a patch to a plugin in KOReader

+Plugin can be downloaded from here: https://github.com/peterboda236/readinginsights.koplugin

+---

+### 📖 Reading Stats Popup - Merged into Reading insights plugin

+Plugin can be downloaded from here: https://github.com/peterboda236/readinginsights.koplugin

+---